daytoncf/my-portfolio/README.md

-This is my WIP personal portfolio website
+This is an outdated version of my personal website https://daytonforehand.dev.
+I'm currently working on a newer version, which will hopefully be live when you're reading this.